 When during pregnancy body undergoes a lot of changes.
-Growing baby causes uterus to expand; ligaments and muscles stretch and result in some cramping.
+Growing baby causes the uterus to expand; ligaments and muscles stretch and result in some cramping.
 This condition is more noticeable when changing positions coughing, sneezing etc. and during second trimester round ligament of uterus stretches and cause cramps too.
-The pain is sharp, stabbing or dull backache.
+The pain is sharp, stabbing or a dull backache.
 Cramping might be intermittent or minor.

 Could it be anything else rather than implantation bleeding?

-- Hormonal changes that is not natural.
+- Hormonal changes that are not natural.

 - Dietary alterations